KubeOps/gitlab-chart/doc/registry/README.md

 The `registry` section of this chart pertains to the configuration of the underlying [registry][] container.
-We do not expose every value the container will accept as environment variables, but expose the most critical settings for integration with GitLab.
+We do not expose every value the container will accept as configuration variables, but expose the most critical settings for integration with GitLab.
 For this integration, we make use of the `auth.token.x` settings of [Docker Distribution][docker-distribution], controlling authentication to the registry via JWT [authentication tokens](https://docs.docker.com/registry/spec/auth/token/).